 The constraints on regional stormwater management presented a strong case against the regional approach.
-The logical response was to adopt a distributed approach that saw the infrastructure within the precinct area, closer to the source.
+The logical response was to adopt a distributed approach that saw the infrastructure within the Williamtown SAP, closer to the source.
 This overcame the identified constraints with the main disadvantage being a reduction in developable area.

-6.3.2 Precinct strategy development
+6.3.2 Precinct Strategy Development